How to Broadcast your Church Worship Services Live Online

 2. Cameras for Live Streaming

 A nice HD camera will really take your broadcast to the next level.
 We've used a handful of different cameras throughout the years.
-Our current camera is the Sony EVI-H100S.
-Check for current models:
+We currently use 3 cameras for our live stream.

 The main reasons I went with a PTZ camera are easy of use and zooming.
-We do not always have volunteers to run camera so these creates a single operator in the sound booth.
-Also we have Bible class in the back section first then move the lectern to the front for worship.
-So instead of having two cameras setup, I went with the zoom option.
+We do not always have volunteers to run cameras so this allows for a single operator in the tech booth.
+Also we have Bible class in the back section of the auditorium first then move the lectern to the front for worship.
+So instead of having two different cameras setup, I went with the zoom option.
 Zooming does affect the quality of your picture so keep that in mind.
+And being at the max zoom on your camera will make any bump of the camera more noticable.

 Non-robotic Cameras

-I recommend Panasonic cameras.
-We have used several of these through the years and have had very few issues.
-Our current camera is the Panasonic AG-DVX-200.
+We have used several non-robotic cameraas through the years and have had very few issues.
+Our current cameras are two of the Panasonic AG-DVX-200 and a Blackmagic 6k Studio Pro.

 We use these for our on-demand videos, because we can hard wire the microphone directly into the camera through the XLR inputs.
 This provides high-quality audio that doesn't go through the mixer and isn't affected by any other technical influences.
 These cameras have HDMI outputs, so you could do both at the same time: record to the SD card in the camera and send the signal to a computer for live streaming.